The SITA Beacon Registry is a registry of common use iBeacons for the Air Transport Industry (ATI).

 - Provide a simple to use API to discover beacons and get meta-data about beacons.

-- Be vendor agnostic - the service should work with beacons from any vendor.
+- Be vendor agnostic - the service provides a standard interface which allows beacons from any vendor to be shared.

 How it Works